projectcontour/contour/docs/ingressroute.md

 Each upstream service can have a load balancing strategy applied to determine which of its Endpoints is selected for the request.
 The following list are the options available to choose from:

-- RoundRobin: Each healthy upstream Endpoint is selected in round robin order (Default strategy if none selected)
+- RoundRobin: Each healthy upstream Endpoint is selected in round robin order (Default strategy if none selected).
 - WeightedLeastRequest: The least request strategy uses an O(1) algorithm which selects two random healthy Endpoints and picks the Endpoint which has fewer active requests.
 Note: This algorithm is simple and sufficient for load testing.
-It should not be used where true weighted least request behavior is desired
+It should not be used where true weighted least request behavior is desired.
-- Ring hash: The ring/modulo hash load balancer implements consistent hashing to upstream Endpoints
+- Ring hash: The ring/modulo hash load balancer implements consistent hashing to upstream Endpoints.
 - Maglev: The Maglev strategy implements consistent hashing to upstream Endpoints
-- Random: The random strategy selects a random healthy Endpoints
+- Random: The random strategy selects a random healthy Endpoints.

 More information on the load balancing strategy can be found in [Envoy's documentation](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/load_balancing.html).